evanhekman/wonder-zero/README.md

 - test the model by playing with it
 - collect some data around how the model behaves
 - analyze the data to observe trends that can be exploted for individual play

+### practices
+- enums and enum values in ALL_CAPS
+- classes in PascalCase
+- variables and functions in snake_case